 Copies.
-Copies made at a city facility: $.10 per page*.
+Copies made at a city facility: $.10 per page for black and white and $1.00 for color*.
 Double-sided copies shall be charged as two pages. *For police records requests, see Section 6.6.

 Copies from outside copiers.
 The city reserves the right to send the documents out to be copied and the requestor shall pay the actual cost to copy the documents, including any fee charged for pick-up and delivery of the documents.